angelosstaboulis/ExpandableTableView/README.md

 # ExpandableTableView
-This is and expandable tableview that i made as an assigment in swift
+This is and expandable tableview that i made as an assigment for a company in swift